 In This Article

 Skin tags are small, flesh-colored growths that protrude from the skin, giving them a wart-like appearance.
-They are caused by low-risk human papillomavirus (HPV) and are not dangerous.
+They are caused by low-risk human papillomavirus (HPV) and are not dangerous. but should always be checked by a medical professional prior to treatment or removal (1).

 They can appear on all body parts.
 However, certain areas like the neck, groin, thighs, armpits, and eyelids are more prone to skin tags than others.
 They are also more frequent among people with type 2 diabetes and insulin resistance and those who are overweight.
 Continue reading to learn if tea tree oil can help in removing skin tags.